-If you’re growing concerned about your toxic load – face creams, cleaning products, medicines and more – there’s no better way to get back to basics than by experimenting with essential oils.
-Consider this your go-to essential oils guide for a simple and holistic approach to using them for your home, health and peace of mind.
+If you’re growing concerned about the toxicity in your everyday staples — face creams, cleaning products, medicines, and more — there’s no better way to get back to basics than by experimenting with essential oils.
+Consider this your go-to essential oils guide for a simple and holistic approach to using them for your home, health, and peace of mind.

 What are essential oils?

 If this is your first foray into the world of essential oils, there are several sweet-smelling and easy varieties we suggest starting with.
-These are widely available – check your local health food store – and can be used for many purposes.
+These are widely available and can be used for many purposes.